madhank93/learn-k8s-ckad/README.md

   <p>

 A ConfigMap is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
 It allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.
+(For example database url in the configuration file will be a part of the built application and any changes in the url requires to rebuild, push it to repo and pull that image in the pod.
+We can avoid all these by just using ConfigMap to can externalize those configurations )

 So it does not provide any secrecy or encryption, so its not suitable for storing passwords or keys.